milieuinfo/maven-metadata-generator-npm/README.md

 ## Overview

 Many data-driven projects manage controlled vocabulary lists (e.g., SKOS) in CSV format and generate RDF exports for publication or integration.
-This metadata generator assists in automating the creation of Maven metadata (such as `maven-metadata.xml` or similar artifacts) during the build process, ensuring that releases contain accurate, up-to-date metadata.
+This metadata generator assists in automating the creation of dcat metadata during the build process, ensuring that releases contain accurate, up-to-date metadata.

 The generator is built to be integrated into Maven builds using the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) by Eirslett.
 This allows you to run the metadata generator as part of your Maven lifecycle using Node.js.